Direct Debit collection services for businesses

-With our Direct Debit solution, it means chasing invoices becomes a thing of the past, and as a Direct Debit provider we retry failed payments so there's no loss or interruption to your income, ensuring your cashflow is consistent and reliable.
+Our Direct Debit collection software means chasing invoices becomes a thing of the past, and as a Direct Debit provider we retry failed payments so there's no loss or interruption to your income, ensuring your cash flow is consistent and reliable.

-Our Direct Debit collections service ensures your payments are taken on the dates and at the frequency that works for you, whilst giving your customers choice on how they want to pay, whether online, phone or via tablet.
+Whether you use our Direct Debit portal, API or manually submit Bacs files, our Direct Debit collections service means your payments are taken on the dates and at the frequency that works for you.
+We can help you migrate to over to AUDDIS so you can set up paperless Direct Debit, and give your customers a choice on how they want to pay, whether they make online payments, by phone or via tablet.

 in transaction value